 How Is This Different From Pie Crust and Yeasted Pastry Dough?

 Pie crust, while buttery and flaky, is not nearly as light, doughy, and crisp as this shortcut puff pastry.
-Yeasted pastry dough, such as something we can use for croissants, croissant bread, or a pastry braid, contain yeast.
+Yeasted pastry dough, such as something we can use for croissants, croissant bread, or a blueberry cream cheese pastry braid, contain yeast.
 This recipe simply relies on big chunks of cold butter (lots of it) and folding.

 Just 5 Ingredients in the Rough Puff Dough